To help save energy and money on when cooling your house, look to your home’s roof, siding, windows and doors.

 Turn off your AC and open the windows at night to let in cool air.

-Install awnings or shutters.
+Install awnings or shutters to block direct sunlight.

 You might also want to do some larger upgrades to make a big difference in energy and cost savings, like getting a new roof or siding, or upgrading doors and windows.
 Here are a few tips to save energy with your roof, siding, doors, windows and HVAC system.